yanaderevianko726/CamDocScann-Android/README.md

 Scans are saved to your device as images or pdf Advance image processing to enhance images for greyscale and contrast

+## Get Started
+ Please create firebase project and add anroid project with your package name.
+Download google-services.json and move it to app folder.
+ You can change the package name in the project and build and run the project.

 ## Screenshot

 |                Screenshot               |                 Screenshot            |               Screenshot              |